Graphic design book Kinsthetic movement done by Megan Barnum

 • ART 1420 Graphic Design I

-You may verify your eligibility at any time during the year by reviewing the course and grade information on the first page of the online application system.
-This information is drawn directly from your UVU academic records.
-If you believe there are any discrepancies with the course and/or grade information, please contact the Registrar’s Office.
+You may verify your eligibility at any time during the year by reviewing the course, grade, and application attempt information on the first page of the AAS Graphic Design application system.
+The information on that page is linked directly to your UVU academic records.
+If you believe there are any discrepancies with the course or grade information, please contact the Registrar’s Office.

 Portfolio Guidelines

-Your Portfolio MUST include all six (6) of the following standardized assignments completed in ART 1410 Typography I and ART 1420 Graphic Design I:
+Your portfolio MUST include all six of the following standardized assignments completed in ART 1410 Typography I and ART 1420 Graphic Design I:

 • Experimental Typography